danielcodes/Algorithms/README.md

 ###Six - Graph Coloring
 Use a greedy algorithm to color a graph, so that it uses the least amount of colors and no adjacent vertices have the same color.

+###Seven - Dijkstra Shortest Path
+Given a graph find the shortest path, between any two pair of vertices